hyperstack-org/hyperstack/docs/client-dsl/html-css.md

 > **Notice that the HTML elements \(BUTTON, DIV, etc.\) are in CAPS**.
 We know this is bending the standard Ruby style rules, but we think it reads better this way.

-For example, to render a `<div>`:
+For example

 ```ruby
 DIV(class: 'green-text') { "Let's gets started!" }
 ```

-Would create the following HTML:
+would create the following HTML:

 ```markup
 <div class="green-text">Let's gets started!</div>
 ```

-And to render a table:
+And this would render a table:

 ```ruby
 TABLE(class: 'ui celled table') do